-Option Meaning local Use mode native to the client (default). unix UNIX-style line endings: LF only. mac Macintosh-style: CR only. win Windows-style: CR, LF. share Shared mode: Line endings are LF with any CR/LF pairs translated to LF-only style before storage or syncing with the depot.
-When you sync your client workspace, line endings will be LF.
-If you edit the file on a Windows machine, and your editor inserts CRs before each LF, the extra CRs will not appear in the archive file.
-The most common use of the share option is for users of Windows workstations who have UNIX home directories mounted as network drives; if they sync files from UNIX, but edit the files on the Windows machine, the share option eliminates any problems caused by Windowsbased editors' insertion of extra carriage return characters at line endings.
+Option Meaning local Use mode native to the client (default) unix UNIX-style (and Mac OS X) line endings: LF mac Macintosh pre-OS X: CR only win Windows-style: CR, LF. share Shared mode: Line endings are LF with any CR/LF pairs translated to LF-only style before storage or syncing with the depot.
+When you sync your client workspace, line endings are set to LF.
+If you edit the file on a Windows machine, and your editor inserts CRs before each LF, the extra CRs do not appear in the archive file.
+The most common use of the share option is for users of Windows workstations who mount their UNIX home directories as network drives; if you sync files from UNIX, but edit the files on a Windows machine, the share option eliminates problems caused by Windows-based editors that insert carriage returns in text files.